herbertmoroni/cdr-bridge-analyzer/README.md

 5. Writes an interactive network visualization to `network.html` — nodes colored by community, bridges shown as red triangles.
 Open it in any browser; drag, zoom, and click a node to see its details.
+6. Writes `report.html` — a summary page with community/bridge counts, the
+   ranked bridge table (with chaining test results and interpretation), and the calibration warning if the split was weak.

 ## Input format